Delta Air Lines Flight 191: History

 At 17:59:47, Price said, "We're gonna get our airplane washed."
 Around the same time, Connors switched to the arrival radio frequency and informed the approach controller that they were flying at 5000 ft.
-The controller replied that the flight should expect to approach Runway 17L.
+The controller replied that the flight should expect to approach Runway 17L (now 17C).
 At 18:00:36, the approach controller asked an American Airlines flight that was two aircraft ahead of Flight 191, and on the same approach, if they could see the airport.
 The American Airlines flight responded, "As soon as we break out of this rain shower, we will."
 At 18:00:51, Flight 191 was instructed to slow to 170 kn and to turn to heading 270°.
 Flight 191 was instructed to descend to 3000 ft at 18:01:34.
 One minute later, the approach controller turned the flight toward Runway 17L and cleared them for an ILS approach at or above 2300 ft.
 Half a minute afterward, the controller asked the flight to reduce their speed to 160 kn, which the crew acknowledged.
 At 18:03:30 the controller advised, "And we're getting some variable winds out there due to a shower ... out there north end of DFW."
 Several seconds later, an unidentified flight crew member commented, "Stuff is moving in."

 Just 3 mi ahead of Flight 191, a Learjet 25 was on the same approach to Runway 17L.
 While on final approach, the Learjet flew through the storm north of the airport and encountered what was later described as "light to moderate turbulence".
 The Learjet encountered heavy rain and lost all forward visibility, but was able to continue its ILS approach and land safely.
 When later asked why he did not report weather conditions to the tower, the Learjet's captain testified that he had nothing to report because "the only thing that we encountered was the heavy rain."
 The tower controller handling landings on Runway 17L saw lightning from the storm cell after the Learjet landed, but before he saw Flight 191 emerge from the storm.